neuronsimulator/nrn/INSTALL.md

 This is for x86_64.
 For Apple M1 (arm64), see [here] (#Apple-M1-Build-Dependencies)

-The easiest way to install depndencies on Mac OS is to use [brew](https://brew.sh/) or [conda](https://docs.conda.io/projects/conda/en/latest/index.html) package manager.
+The easiest way to install dependencies on Mac OS is to use [brew](https://brew.sh/) or [conda](https://docs.conda.io/projects/conda/en/latest/index.html) package manager.
 For example, once [brew is installed](https://docs.brew.sh/Installation) you can do: